 Most scallions are virtually problem-free.
 If you do start noticing problems, rotating the next crop to a different area of the garden should help.

 Scallions are tender and mild when they are young.
 You can start harvesting as soon as the plants reach about 5 to 6 inches tall and are as wide as a pencil.
 Harvest the whole plant by pulling it out.

 If you planted perennial varieties, it is recommended you not harvest at all the first year, except for the thinnings.
-After that, you can lift the clump, divide the roots (you may need to use a knife) and re-pant 1 or more of the divisions.
+After that, you can lift the clump, divide the roots (you may need to use a knife) and re-plant one or more of the divisions.
 Alternatively, you could just plant more seed.

 - Evergreen white bunching: A perennial variety that is nice for a winter crop in a cold frame (60 days).

 - Guardsman: This variety falls somewhere between a scallion and a spring onion (50 days).

 - Nabechan: This is a Japanese variety prized for its flavor (60 days).

 - Red beard: This one is quick and easy to grow.
-Purple-red stalks (50 days).
+It has purple-red stalks (50 days).